roman-milk/roman-milk.github.io/fit-vs-fat.md

  Fit like Alexis?

  I don't know why I kept thinking about Alexis; she was an evil, manipulative bitch.
 She was rotten to the core.
 In many ways, all ways, she was the opposite of my wife.
-Report_Story #10
+0